Change Analysis Process

 - Strips sensitive data while preserving change information

-- Resource Identification: Each Terraform resource in your plan is matched to its corresponding cloud resource
+- Matches each Terraform resource to its corresponding cloud resource

-- Supported Types: Resources with known mappings are processed for dependency analysis
+- Resources with known mappings are processed for dependency analysis

-- Unsupported Types: Resources without mappings are noted but skipped (like
+- Resources without mappings are noted but skipped

-With mapped resources identified, Overmind calculates the blast radius:
+With mapped resources identified, Overmind simulates the blast radius to understand the potential scope of impact:

 - Dependency Discovery: Uses real-time API calls to discover relationships between resources

-- Cross-Service Mapping: Identifies connections across different AWS services and accounts
+- Cross-Service Mapping: Identifies connections across different cloud services and accounts

 - Impact Scope: Determines which resources might be affected by your changes